google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 You can enable these features for a page by including the `Content-Security-Policy` or `Content-Security-Policy-Report-Only` header in the response sent from your server.
-Additionallyyou can set `Content-Security-Policy` (but **not** `Content-Security-Policy-Report-Only`) using a `<meta>` tag in the `<head>` section of your page.
+Additionally you can set `Content-Security-Policy` (but **not** `Content-Security-Policy-Report-Only`) using a `<meta>` tag in the `<head>` section of your page.
 See examples in the following sections.